-As of January 1, 2014 the Health Resources and Services Administration, also known as HRSA, designated over 6,000 primary care shortage areas where the physician to population ratio of 1:3,500 or more existed.
+As of January 1, 2014, the Health Resources and Services Administration, also known as HRSA, designated over 6,000 primary care shortage areas where the physician to population ratio of 1:3,500 or more existed.
 HRSA estimates it would take an additional 8,000 primary care physicians to eliminate this current need.
-The ratio used by HRSA, however, is much higher than the 1:1067 ratio suggested by the Robert Wood Johnson Foundation.
+However, the ratio used by HRSA is much higher than the 1:1067 ratio suggested by the Robert Wood Johnson Foundation.
 The Robert Wood Johnson Foundation data pushes the primary care provider need closer to 24,000.

-North Greenville University (NGU) believes the PA can help meet the present primary care crises and will matriculate its first class in January 2017.
+North Greenville University (NGU) believes the PA can help meet the present primary care crises and matriculate 30 students annually.
 For more information on the program, please follow the links on this website.
 To contact the program directly, send an email to firstname.lastname@example.org.